Random Maps: Jump to Version 3.0 Upgrade Guide!

 Exits

 Exits have special rules.
-It is essential for the plugin that it is able to spawn all mandatory exits; otherwise, your player cannot spawn correctly or find an exit to escape from your dungeon.
+The plugin needs to be able to spawn all mandatory exits; otherwise, your player cannot spawn correctly or find an exit to escape from your dungeon.

 Ensure that the generator is always able to spawn all the exits!
-For that, put one spawn point for the southern exit on every Snippet having a wall on its bottom, and for the northern one, respectively, on all Snippets having a wall on their top.
+For that, put one spawn point for the southern exit on every Snippet with a wall on its bottom and for the northern one, respectively, on all Snippets with a wall on its top.

 Common Objects

-You can put all the other objects anywhere you want; just don’t block the player.
+You can put all the other objects anywhere on the Snippets, even on the blank one; just don’t block the player.

 Map Arrangement